 SIP2NUM and BIP2NUM Examples

-The function SIP2NUM converts a string containing a number with a metric prefix into a numeric value, for example '1 k' -> 1000.
-The function is based on REGEXP, and can detect and convert multiple numbers in the string, both with and without metric prefixes.
+The function SIP2NUM converts a character vector (containing a number with optional metric prefix) into a numeric, for example '1 k' -> 1000.
+The function can detect and convert multiple numbers in the string, both with and without metric prefixes.
 SIP2NUM returns the numeric values, the string parts split by the detected numbers (and prefixes), and the detected number of significant digits in for each detected number.

 The development of SIP2NUM was motivated by the lack of any well- written function that provides this conversion: many of the functions available on FEX do not conform to the SI standard, or use buggy conversion algorithms, or are simply painfully slow.
 SIP2NUM has been tested against a large set of test cases, including many edge-cases and all of the optional arguments.

 In many cases SIP2NUM can be called with just a string value: